-Is it possible to play The Forest on Mac
+Is it possible to play The Forest on Mac?

-The Forest is a popular first-person action game, that can be classified as survival and horror simulator.
+The Forest is a popular first-person action game, that can be classified as a survival and horror simulator.
 It was released for the Windows platform on Steam in 2018.
 Since it is not a very “resource-consuming” game many MacOS machines could run it easily, however, no Mac version was released to date.
 But don’t be upset, there are still several cool possibilities to run your favorite game without buying a new Windows computer.
-In the article below we will describe several simple ways to make The Forest run on any MacOS or even Android device.
+In the article below, we will describe several simple ways to make The Forest run on any MacOS or even Android device.

 |OS: Windows 7||OS: Windows 7|

 |Processor: Intel Dual-Core 2.4 GHz||Processor: Quad Core Processor|

 |RAM: 4 GB||RAM: 4 GB|